Jasata/psud/README.md

 psud runs as a daemon (unless `--nodaemon` is specified) and connects to PATE Monitor SQLite database to monitor and process "PSU" commands and to periodically update the `psu` table with settings and measured voltage and current values.

 All code, with the exception of `PSU.py`, are written by Jani Tammi and copyrighted under MIT license.
-The interface class `PSU.py` is written by *NAME* and is copyrighted under *LICENSE*.
-The project repository for this this file is *REPOSITORY*. (to be updated once PSU interface class is completed by the assigned programmer).
+The interface class `PSU.py` is written by [Jarkko Pesonen](https://github.com/jarpeson) and is copyrighted under [Apache 2 license](https://github.com/jarpeson/pmpsu/blob/master/LICENSE).
+The project repository for this this file is [https://github.com/jarseson/pmpsu.git](https://github.com/jarpeson/pmpsu.git).

 ## Why not PEP 3143?
 (Standard daemon process library)